Brightcove Native Player for iOS Reference

 Picture in Picture

-To enable Picture-in-Picture in your application, set the showPictureInPictureButton property of the BCOVPUIPlayerViewOptions object to YES when instantiating your BCOVPUIPlayerView object.
+To enable Picture-in-Picture in your application, set the showPictureInPictureButton property of the BCOVPUIPlayerViewOptions object to true when instantiating your BCOVPUIPlayerView object.
 The Picture-in-Picture button will then be displayed in the controls bar on any device that support it.

 For Picture-in-Picture to work properly you will need to ensure that the Audio, AirPlay, and Picture in Picture mode is turned in the Background Modes section of the target Capabilities tab of your project.
 You should also follow the guidelines set by Apple in Technical Q&A QA1668 to set the proper background modes and audio session category for your app.